Completing Your Standard Academic Planning Worksheet (APW)

-If you missed any or all of these steps, please return to them now before completing the APW.
-Your orientation advisor will expect that you have “done your homework” and will be ready to work with you to have a productive first advising session and a strong first semester enrollment—if you come prepared!
+If you missed any or all of these steps, please return to them now before completing your APW.
+Your New Student Orientation (NSO) advisor will expect that you have “done your homework” and will be ready to work with you to have a productive first advising session and a strong first semester enrollment—if you come prepared!

 The APW contains detailed instructions for completion.
-On the front, you will list all prior college credit, majors of interest, and questions for your orientation advisor.
+On the front, you will list all prior college credit, programs or majors of interest, and questions for your orientation advisor.

 The APW is a good place to note whether you require accommodations.
 Your advisor will use this information when making course recommendations.
 You should also contact the IU Office of Disability Services for Students (DSS) and request your accommodations as soon as possible.
-To request accommodations, visit http://studentaffairs.iub.edu/dss/ , e-mail email@example.com or or call (812) 855-7578.
+To request accommodations, visit http://studentaffairs.iub.edu/dss/ , e-mail email@example.com or or call (812) 855-7578 during office hours.

 On the back, list courses that interest you.
-Courses of interest can help you fulfill Gen Ed requirements, explore majors that sound appealing, and make progress toward the major that will be the best fit for you.
+Courses of interest can fulfill IUB Gen Ed requirements; while allowing you to, explore majors that sound appealing; and make progress toward the programs or majors that will be the best fit for you.
 Reading course descriptions will assist you with choosing courses for your APW.
 It’s the wise and successful student who chooses them carefully!

 The first four sections on the back of the APW provide space to list four to six courses from each of the following IUB Gen Ed categories: